 Indonesia is committed to achieve the Sustainable Development Goals successfully but still faces a complex set of environmental, economic, and social challenges, ranging from depletion of natural resources and pollution to growing income inequality.

 Gaps with regard to poverty and gender equality persist

 Despite steady economic growth, the gap between rich and poor has widened.
 Poverty and gender are strongly connected and the slow pace of job creation is another challenge that hampers poverty reduction efforts, largely affecting the two million young people who enter the labour market each year.
 Having the world’s fifth largest emission of greenhouse gases, Indonesia also plays an important role in addressing climate change.

 What are SECO’s objectives?

 SECO promotes economic and fiscal policy reforms to encourage a more efficient and transparent use of public funds.
-Public services should be useful and reliable.
-SECO also works to ensure that towns and cities grow more sustainably with better planning instruments.
+Public services, especially in urban areas, should be useful and reliable, as by 2045, 7 out of 10 Indonesians will live in cities.
+Hence, SECO puts a focus on supporting the government in addressing rapid urbanisation challenges to ensure that, through better planning instruments, cities grow more sustainably.